Amber Balcaen: Nitro Motorsports (2025)

-On January 9, 2025, it was announced that Balcaen will compete part-time for Nitro Motorsports in the 2025 season, beginning with the season opener at Daytona.
+On January 9, 2025, it was announced that Balcaen would compete part-time for Nitro Motorsports in the 2025 season, beginning with the season opener at Daytona.
 Balcaen would set the fastest time in the annual pre-practice.

 Personal life

 Balcaen was the co-host of the TV series Cars That Rock with AC/DC band member, Brian Johnson.
 She is also a motivational speaker, who is currently helping other people from around the world achieve their goals in life.
 In 2019, she was a main cast member of the NASCAR reality show, Racing Wives, on CMT.
 She was a spokesperson for Canada's biggest automotive company, Kal Tire, during a winter campaign.